 In the upcoming election we cannot afford to reward someone who has failed us and who is actively persecuting our community, separating hundreds of families throughout the country.
 We must make sure that our vote matters.

-Alfonso Aguilar is the Executive Director of the Latino Partnership for Conservative Principles and former Chief of the U.S. Office of Citizenship during the George W. Bush administration.
+Alfonso Aguilar is the Executive Director of the Latino Partnership for Conservative Principles, an initiative of the American Principles Project in Washington, D.C.